Ladislaus of Naples: Last campaigns and death

-The peace was only a means to gain time for both John XXIII, who did not want to pay the 75,000 florins, and Ladislaus, who feared intervention in Italy by Sigismund of Hungary.
+The peace was only a means to gain time for both John XXIII, who did not want to pay the 75,000 florins, and Ladislaus, who feared intervention in Italy by Sigismund of Luxembourg.
 After Florence initiated diplomatic contacts with Sigismund, Ladislaus marched northwards in mid-May 1413.
 On 8 June, his troops conquered and sacked Rome, after which he went into Umbria and northern Latium.
-As it was clearly his next objective, Florence forestalled him by signing a treaty, which recognized Ladislaus' conquest of the Papal States (only Todi and Bologna had not fallen).
+As it was clearly his next objective, Florence forestalled him by signing a treaty, which recognised Ladislaus' conquest of the Papal States (only Todi and Bologna had not fallen).

 Having fallen ill in July 1414, Ladislaus was forced to return to Naples, where he died on 6 August 1414.
-Rumours that he had been poisoned remain unproven: it is more likely that he fell ill due to an infection to his genitals.
+Rumours that he had been poisoned remain unproven: it is more likely that he fell ill due to an infection of his genitals.
 He is buried in the church of San Giovanni a Carbonara, where a monument was built over his tomb.
-He was succeeded by his sister, Joanna II, the last member of the senior Angevin line in Italy.
+He was succeeded by his sister, Joanna II of Naples, the last member of the senior Angevin line in Italy.